-The chart below displays the quarterly GigaCloud Marketplace GMV of our 3P sellers in our GigaCloud Marketplace for the twelve months ended in 2019 and 2020 and the first and second quarters of 2021.
-2019 3P Sellers represent the group of sellers who first sold products in our GigaCloud Marketplace in 2019, while 2020 3P Sellers represents the group of sellers who first sold products in our GigaCloud Marketplace in 2020 and the second quarter of 2021 3P Sellers represents the group of sellers who first sold products in our GigaCloud Marketplace in the six months ended June 30, 2021.
+The chart below displays the quarterly GigaCloud Marketplace GMV of our 3P sellers in our GigaCloud Marketplace for 2019 and 2020.
+2019 3P Sellers represent the group of sellers who first sold products in our GigaCloud Marketplace in 2019, while 2020 3P Sellers represents the group of sellers who first sold products in our GigaCloud Marketplace in 2020.
 The Active 3P Sellers shows the total number of sellers who have sold at least one item in our GigaCloud Marketplace in the last twelve months.
-2019 3P Sellers, 2020 3P Sellers and the second quarter of 2021 3P Sellers have demonstrated attractive quarter-over-quarter growth in both number of sellers and GigaCloud Marketplace GMV, as shown below:
+2019 3P Sellers and 2020 3P Sellers have demonstrated attractive quarter-over-quarter growth in both number of sellers and GigaCloud Marketplace GMV, as shown below:

-The chart below displays GigaCloud Marketplace GMV of our buyers in our GigaCloud Marketplace for the twelve months ended in 2019 and 2020 and the first and second quarters of 2021.
-2019 Buyers represent the group of buyers who first purchased products in our GigaCloud Marketplace in 2020 Buyers represents the group of buyers who first purchased products on our GigaCloud Marketplace in 2020 and the second quarter of 2021 Buyers represent the group of buyers who first purchased products on our GigaCloud Marketplace in 2020 and the second quarter of 2021 Buyers represent the group of buyers who first purchased products in our GigaCloud Marketplace in the six months ended June 30, 2021.
+The chart below displays the quarterly GigaCloud Marketplace GMV of our buyers in our GigaCloud Marketplace for 2019 and 2020.
+2019 Buyers represent the group of buyers who first purchased products in our GigaCloud Marketplace in 2019, while 2020 Buyers represents the group of buyers who first purchased products on our GigaCloud Marketplace in 2020.
 The Active Buyers shows the total number of buyers who have made at least one purchase in our GigaCloud Marketplace in the last twelve months.
 Our number of buyers and buyer GMV have grown in each quarter since inception, as shown below: